Articles

-Did you know the type of food containers is just as important?
-It may seem as simple as choosing what’s convenient.
-However, the type of food container really does matter for safe food storage.
-I will tell you the difference between plastic and glass containers and why you should always use glass food containers for safe food storage.
+Did you know the type of food containers you use is also important?
+Most people choose whatever is most convenient.
+Convenience helps, but there is more to it than that.
+In fact, the type of food container you use can determine whether or not it’s safe food storage.
+Today I’m going to talk with you about the difference between plastic and glass containers.
+In addition, you’ll learn why you should always use glass food containers for safe food storage.

 Safe Food Storage

-• Keep food clean, fresh, and tasty – some food comes in containers that let in air or aren’t easy to store in the fridge or in your pantry (I’m looking at you bags of spinach).
+• Keep food clean, fresh, and tasty – some food comes in containers that let in the air or aren’t easy to store in the fridge or in your pantry (I’m looking at you, bags of spinach).
 Putting that food into safe food storage containers helps keep things organized and the food fresh!

 • Help avoid food waste – when food spoils we tend to throw it out.
 If we can store it properly we avoid that excessive waste.